natenatesoo/hack/docs/guides-use-metamask.md

 These 12 words phrase will allow us to use MetaMask to access an account that has permission to update the Counter in our Counter app.

-> Note that your mnemonic phrase won't be the same as mine.
+> Note that your mnemonic phrase MAY not be the same as mine.
 So make sure you copy yours from your terminal, and not from this blog.

 Once you've copied it, paste it into the wallet seed text box, and create a new password.